pmelmon/pmelmon-github.io/2013-10-22-your-filename.md

-##  A quantitative approach to hiring a VPE
+##  5 Must ask questions for any potential VPE

 Ok, here is a subject I am passionate about, having gone thru the interview process from both sides of the table multiple times.
 You have just plunked down between 80 and 120K to do a retained search for your next (or first) VP of Engineering.
 What are the 5 questions that you **must** include in the itnerview process ?
 ## The Questions